Covid Testing for Students

 - Please note that the Federal Foreign Offices’ travel regulations and travel warning for single countries can change on short notice (on entry visa or quarantine regulations).

-Regulations for international students entering Germany for the Fall Semester 2020/21
+Regulations for international students entering Germany for the Winter Semester 2020/21

 Please comply with the following regulations if you enter Germany from a risk area: